CourierLo/TMSTC-Star/README.md

 `/coverage_action`: if you don't want robots cover at all so as to see the planning paths, set "false"

-If sets "MSTC" and "DINIC" at the same time, the planner will perform TMSCT*.
+If sets "MSTC" and "DINIC" at the same time, the planner will perform TMSTC*.
 Change main.launch to add more robots.
 If you want to use another map, remember to modify image path in `map/map.yaml` as well.
 ## 5. Demos
 mCPP on various environments: